 This allows the Democrats to continue with their fiscal model with a view to ever closer negotiations with the EU.
-Last night it seemed that the Liberals had secured the parish of Ordino thus denying the Democrats an overall majority, however at the final count the Democrats pinched Ordino with 17 votes and those two Consellers elected ensured the overall majority.
+It seemed that the Liberals had secured the parish of Ordino thus denying the Democrats an overall majority, however at the final count the Democrats pinched Ordino with 17 votes and those two Consellers elected ensured the overall majority.

 Those of us who were expecting or who might have been hoping for a change in direction towards less taxes, less regulation and less integration to the EU must now wait another four years.
 There is talk during this Parliament of a referendum to determine the future relationship with the EU, this is yet to be determined.